 What Is Deep-Etching?

 Deep-etching is a graphic design term used to describe the process of removing a specific section of a photograph or image from its background so that it stands alone.
 This means that you can use just that part in a different way or on a different background.

 When I'm designing websites I usually have an image in my head of what the final product is going to look like.
-I have one problem though ... it is exceptionally rare that I find a finished photograph that has the elements I'm looking for, arranged in a pleasing pattern that I'm happy to work with.
+I have one problem though: It is exceptionally rare that I find a finished photograph that has the elements I'm looking for and arranged in a pleasing pattern that I'm happy to work with.
 Invariably, the background is cluttered or I only want to use one sunflower (for example) not an entire field of them in my final design.

 By making use of deep-etching in Photoshop, I have saved myself countless hours of frustration and hair-pulling melancholy.
 Once you've mastered the art of deep-etching, you can let your imagination have free reign and create that amazing header graphic for your new website or publication in a matter of a couple of hours (not days).

-Let's take this maple leaf as an example:
+Let's take the below maple leaf as an example.